Mulac/gym-connect4/README.md

 # gym-tictactoe
-An OpenAI gym environment and RL model for tictactoe for the rofls
+An OpenAI gym environment and RL model for connect4